yuk6heo/GIS-RAmap/README.md

 ### DAVIS2017 evaluation based on the DAVIS framework

-1. Edit `config.py` to set the directory of your DAVIS2017 dataset and the gpu ID.
+1. Edit `config.py` to set the directory of your DAVIS2017 dataset and the other configurations.
 2. Download our parameters and place the file as `root/checkpoints/GIS-ckpt_standard.pth`.
     - For DAVIS2017 evaluation [[Google-Drive]](https://drive.google.com/file/d/1dkgXJJ2gPYDtPE9yTtlP4Th0iNX5ZG6a/view?usp=sharing)
     - For youtube2019 evaluation [[Google-Drive]](https://drive.google.com/file/d/1m52fHwoYt2zupSmqgvDYUTqB24ApX0my/view?usp=sharing)